benjmin-r/squeakyvessel.com/_posts/2015-05-12-mature-developers.md

 ---
 layout: post
-title: "Mature Developer"
+title: "Mature Developers"
-date: 2015-03-22 21:28:00
+date: 2015-05-12 21:28:00
 categories:
-summary: ""
+summary: "Some time ago, as I started to spend more time on growing our tech team at vaamo again, I realized that I had put off one thing for much too long already: Putting down my definition of maturity and technical leadership in software teams.</p><p>In order to get this finally sorted out, I'll lay out the aspects that together make up a mature developer.</p>"
 ---

-Some time ago, as I started to spend more time on [growing our tech team at vaamo](http://codecraft.vaamo.de/jobs/) again, I realized that I had put off one thing for much too long already: Defining and really putting down my definition of maturity and technical leadership in software teams.
+Some time ago, as I started to spend more time on [growing our tech team at vaamo](http://codecraft.vaamo.de/jobs/) again, I realized that I had put off one thing for much too long already: Putting down my definition of maturity and technical leadership in software teams.

-In order to get this finally sorted out, I'll lay out the aspects that together from a mature developer.
+In order to get this finally sorted out, I'll lay out the aspects that together make up a mature developer.

-### What Defines Mature Developers?
+### What Defines a Mature Developer?

 A developer's maturity is mainly defined by their soft-skills, less so by their technical abilities and knowledge.

-For one, everybody who shows most of the following characteristics is very likely smart enough to gather enough technical skills by simple exposure to experience over time.

-Another assumption underlying this postulate also being, that it's very unlikely for a person to combine most of the below mentioned maturity traits without going through some years of working in teams, in which the technical skills will likely get sorted out in a way or another.
+The assumption underlying this postulate being, that it's very unlikely for a person to combine most of the below mentioned maturity traits without going through some years of working in teams, in which the technical skills will likely get sorted out one way or another.

 But what actually are those characteristics, soft-skills that make up mature developers?